osg-htc/user-school-2023/docs/materials/osg/part1-ex3-hardware-diffs.md

 you will submit batches of jobs that differ only in how much memory each one requests.
 This is called this a *parameter sweep*, in that we are testing many possible values of a parameter.
 We will request memory from 8–64 GB, doubling the memory each time.
-One set of jobs will be submitted to CHTC, and the other, identical set of jobs will be submitted to the OS Pool.
+One set of jobs will be submitted to the PATh Facility, and the other, identical set of jobs will be submitted to the OSPool.
 You will check the queue periodically to see how many jobs have completed and how many are still waiting to run.

-## Checking PATh Facility memory availability
+## Checking PATh memory availability

-In this first part, you will create the submit file that will be used for both the PATh Facility and OSG jobs, then submit the PATh Facility set.
+In this first part, you will create the submit file that will be used for both the PATh and OSPool jobs, then submit the PATh set.

 ### Yet another queue syntax